Hyperthyroidism – Radioactive Iodine Treatment for Cats

 About radioiodine treatment

 Iodine is an element required for normal health.
-In the body it is used primarily by the thyroid gland (located in the neck) to produce thyroid hormones.
+In the body it is used primarily by the thyroid gland to produce thyroid hormones.

 Radioiodine (I-131) is a form of iodine that has been made radioactive.
 In its radioactive state it undergoes a natural process (decay) during which it gives off radiation.
-The radiation omitted consists of three types; alpha, beta, and gamma.
+The radiation emitted consists of three types: alpha, beta and gamma.
 The half-life of I-131 is eight days; in other words, one-half of the radioiodine goes through this decay process every eight days.

 The radioiodine is given as a single oral dose on the first day of hospitalization.
-After the treatment is administered, the patient is placed in isolation.
-The patient is monitored at the hospital for a few days until its radioactivity level is low enough to permit release from the hospital, which is determined by state and federal regulation.
+After the treatment is administered, the patient is placed in isolation and monitored until his or her radioactivity level is low enough to permit release from the hospital, which is usually five to seven days.
 By law, visitation is not permitted.
-During their stay, the cats are monitored by a licensed full time veterinary team.
+During their stay, the cats are monitored daily by a licensed full-time veterinary team.
 If you wish, you may call us to check on the status of your cat.
 It is routine for us to call each owner with daily progress reports.